biohackathon-swat4hcls/2024-hack4-hack8/paper/paper.md

 Involved: Yasunori, Tarcisio

 We started the evaluation of two VoID metadata generators, namely, void-generator and Triple Data Profiler.
 First, we evaluate if the generated metadata are complementary or the same.
 We noticed that they are indeed complementary to each other.
 Secondly, we aimed at combining their results to produce a more complete VoID-based description of a given RDF data source.
 We found out that merging both tools' VoID results is not straightforward.
 We identified that the generated output by the tools are structured in different ways even though both rely on VoID.

+One difference, now fixed, is that the Triple Data Profiler uses `void:entities` to count the number of classes in a `void:classPartition` while void-generator used `void:triples`.
+Void-generator was addapted to match the Triple Data Profiler.

 ## ChEMBL use case for the VoID auto-generator